koelslaw/documentation/topics/dns/README.md

 # DNS Server for Kit
-At this point we have used static assignments for all the components of the kit.
-To make it easier to find stuff and allow some forms of automation we will be setting up a dns server first.
+Up to this point, we have used static assignments for all the components of the kit.
+To make it easier to find stuff and allow some forms of automation, we will be setting up a DNS server first.

 ## Create the RHEL DNS
 - Log into ESXi